hasanghorbel/sauce-generator/README.md

 # Sauce-Generator
-## !! don't run it on cmd or else the msg doesn't show
+## !!
+Don't run it on cmd or else the msg doesn't show

 ## run it on git bash !!
 #### Run command: